fcgxz2003/note/d7y学习/Roadmap Plan/d7y.md

 ### Next Release

 The next release is v2.2.0 This release is currently in development.
-The [%这个地址要更新 release planning](https://d7y.io/docs/next/roadmap-v2.2/) issue contains milestone dates, and the features and enhancements planned for this release.
+The [%这个地址要更新 release planning](https://d7y.io/docs/next/roadmap-v2.2/) contains the features and enhancements planned for this release.

 ### Future Releases